 Explore their content

-Take a close look at the videos the influencer shares.
+Take a close look at the videos the TikTok influencer shares.

 - Do they have viral videos?
 If an influencer creates viral content, it shows their skill and the fact that they know their audience.
 However, an influencer with a portfolio of viral content may also be more expensive to work with.

 - What makes their content appealing?
 What does their audience get out of their videos?
 Are they entertained?
-Are they learning something new?
+What are they learning from you?
 Are they seeking inspiration or product recommendations?
 How does this align with your brand?